• Home

 This should be fairly intuitive, especially for us succulent growers who are already familiar with the precise requirements of watering your succulents.

 In many regions, annual rainfall is concentrated during two or three seasons.
-Weather tends to follow some broad patterns (or it did before climate change, anyway).
+The weather tends to follow some broad patterns (or it did before climate change, anyway).
 Thousands of years of the same has given people and even plants a pretty good idea of what to expect as far as rain is concerned.

 Even though succulents are like the camels of the plant world, there’s not much point in trying to eke out a living during the extreme conditions of high summer in a desert (or harsh winters, for that matter).
 So, instead, they just opt not to.